cfpb/design-system/docs/templates/1-landing-pages.md

   * When a new page is needed within a navigation section, rather than at the top-level.

-  * When page content includes paragraph copy or more detailed deifnitions or explanations.
+  * When page content includes paragraph copy or more detailed definitions or explanations.